scaleway/scaleway-lib/packages/use-dataloader/README.md

     fakePromise,
   )

-  // Will be true during the promise if (isLoading) {
+  // This is the first time we load the data if (isLoading && !data) {
     return <div>Loading...</div>
+  }

+  // This happen when you already load the data but want to reload it if (isLoading && data) {
+    return <div>Reloading...</div>
   }

   // Will be true when the promise is resolved